-The names $% \left(1\right) =\left(1\right) +\left(1\right) +$
+The names $% \left( 1\right) =\left( 1\right) +\left( 1\right) +$

-Paul Segall, Ph.D., 56, is the Chairman and Chief Executive Officer and has served as a director of the Company since 1990.
-He was a research scientist for Cryomedical Sciences, Inc. ("CMSI") and a member of its Board of Directors from 1987 to December 1990, serving as Director of Research and Vice President of Research for CMSI, from April 1988 until 1989.
+Paul Segall, Ph.D., 57, is the Chairman and Chief Executive Officer and has served as a director of the Company since 1990.
 Dr. Segall received a Ph.D. in Physiology from the University of California at Berkeley in 1977.

-Ronald S. Barkin, 53, became President of BioTime during October, 1997, after serving as Executive Vice President since April 1997.
+Ronald S. Barkin, 54, became President of BioTime during October 1997, after serving as Executive Vice President since April 1997.
 Mr. Barkin has been a director of the Company since 1990.
 Before becoming an executive officer of the Company, Mr. Barkin practiced civil and corporate law for more than 25 years after getting a J.D. from Boalt Hall, University of California at Berkeley.

-Victoria Bellport, 33, is the Chief Financial Officer and Vice President and has been a director of the Company since 1990.
-Ms. Bellport received a B.A. in Biochemistry from the University of California at Berkeley in 1988.
+Victoria Bellport, 34, is the Chief Financial Officer and Vice President and has been a director of the Company since 1990.
+Ms. Bellport received a B.A. in Biochemistry from the University of California at Berkeley in

-Hal Sternberg, Ph.D., 45, is the Vice President of Research and has been a director of the Company since 1990.
-He was a research scientist for CMSI from 1987 to December 1990, serving as Vice President of Biochemistry for CMSI from November 1987 to 1989.
+Hal Sternberg, Ph.D., 46, is the Vice President of Research and has been a director of the Company since 1990.
 Dr. Sternberg was a visiting scientist and research Associate at the University of California at Berkeley from 1985-1988, where he supervised a team of researchers studying Alzheimer's Disease.
 Dr. Sternberg received his Ph.D. from the University of Maryland in Biochemistry in 1982.

-Harold Waitz, Ph.D., 56, is the Vice President of Engineering and Regulatory Affairs and has been a director of the Company since 1990.
-He was a research scientist for CMSI from 1987 to December 1990, serving as Vice President of Technology for CMSI from November 1987 to 1989.
-From 1986-1988, Dr. Waitz served as Vice President of Research at the Winters Institute, a non-profit biomedical research institution, at which Dr. Waitz studied arteriosclerosis in primates.
+Harold Waitz, Ph.D., 57, is the Vice President of Engineering and Regulatory Affairs and has been a director of the Company since 1990.
 He received his Ph.D. in Biophysics and Medical Physics from the University of California at Berkeley in 1983.

-Judith Segall, 45, is the Vice President of Technology and Secretary, and has been a director of the Company from 1990 through 1994, and from 1995 through the present date.
-She performed services on a contract basis as a biochemist for CMSI during 1989, until the formation of BioTime.
+Judith Segall, 46, is the Vice President of Technology and Secretary, and has been a director of the Company from 1990 through 1994, and from 1995 through the present date.
 Ms. Segall received a B.S. in Nutrition and Clinical Dietetics from the University of California at Berkeley in 1989.

-Jeffrey B. Nickel, Ph.D., 54, joined the Board of Directors of the Company during March 1997.
+Jeffrey B. Nickel, Ph.D., 55, joined the Board of Directors of the Company during March 1997.
 Dr. Nickel is the President of Nickel Consulting through which he has served as a consultant to companies in the pharmaceutical and biotechnology industries since 1990.
 Prior to starting his consulting business, Dr. Nickel served in a number of management positions for Syntex Corporation and Merck & Company.
 Dr. Nickel received his Ph.D. in Organic Chemistry from Rutgers University in 1970.

-Milton H. Dresner, 72, joined the Board of Directors of the Company during February 1998.
+Milton H. Dresner, 73, joined the Board of Directors of the Company during February 1998.
 Mr. Dresner is Co-Chairman of the Highland Companies, a diversified organization engaged in the development and ownership of residential and industrial real estate.
-Mr. Dresner serves as a director of Avatar Holdings, Inc., a real estate development company, Hudson General Corporation, an aviation services company, and Childtime Learning Centers, Inc. a child care and pre-school education services company.
+Mr. Dresner serves as a director of Avatar Holdings, Inc., a real estate development company, and Childtime Learning Centers, Inc. a child care and pre-school education services company.